-- Annual Credits: Cardholders receive $120 in dining credits credits each year, and a $100 hotel credit on qualifying charges through the Hotel Collection.
+- Annual Credits: Cardholders receive up to $120 in dining credits credits each year ($10/month, enrollment required), and a $100 onsite hotel credit on qualifying charges through the Hotel Collection.
 When you max out these $220 in potential savings, it reduces your net annual fee to just $30 each year.

 - Annual Fee: Annual fee of $250 per year (See Rates and Fees)